oVirt/ovirt-site/source/feature/cpu-host-support.html.md

 *   rest-api:
     -   Add new attribute 'host_passthrough' to CPU

+Label should be "Pass through host CPU".
+When this is set the VM should be marked as non-migratable

 ### Benefit to oVirt

 Allows the users to get better performance from their VM's through using all CPU capabilities - including the ones not handled by qemu/kvm